Open-Systems-Pharmacology/docs/part-5/chart-component.md

 *   Click the row header on the left side of the row to select the curve row and press **Delete**.

 {% hint style="tip" %}
-When having a Parameter Identification or Simulation chart open the data are initially grouped according to their category and the checkbox **Link Data to Simulations** will be present.
-By selecting this checkbox the observed data to the simulation outputs they are mapped to.
-When the checkbox is selected (un)selecting a simulation output will result in the corresponding observed data getting (un)selected {% endhint %}
+When a Parameter Identification or Simulation chart is open, the data are first grouped by their category and the checkbox **Link Data to Simulations** is displayed.
+Selecting this check box links the observed data to the simulation outputs they are mapped to.
+When the checkbox is selected, (un)selecting a simulation output will result in the (un)selecting corresponding observed data. {% endhint %}

 ![The view for PI and Simulation Charts](../assets/images/part-5/LinkDataToSimulationCheckBox.png)